Ember

+Ember is Sponsored!
 Hi, I am Ember!
-I am a non fractious feral girl that was living a rough life in a colony...
+I am a non fractious feral girl that was living a rough life...
 View on PetFinder

 Ember